Zeex/samp-plugin-profiler/README.txt

   If set to 1, callee's time is substracted from the total time of its caller(s).
   Default value is 1.

-* profiler_output_format <html/text>
+* profiler_output_format <format>

   Set output format.
-Currently supports only HTML.
+Currently supported formats: html, text.
   Default is html.